szymonlyszkowski/aws-security-speciality-notes/kms.md

 ## CMKs
 * Can be imported only **with the same** key material
 * If you want a different key material you need to create new CMK & provide same alias to not update application configuration
-* CMKs can be rotated manually using CLI or API
+* CMKs can be rotated manually using CLI or AWS Console

 ## Managed keys